murrayo/yaspe/README.md

 Be safe, "quote the path"
 ```

-For example, change to the folder and run the command:
+For example, change to the folder with the html file and run the command:

 ```plaintext
 docker run -v "$(pwd)":/data --rm --name yaspe yaspe ./yaspe.py -i /data/mysystems_systemperformance_24hour_1sec.html
 ```

-Or update  put the path in docker volume flag and put the html file name after `-i /data/`
+Or put the path to the folder with the html file in the docker volume parameter and put the html file name after `-i /data/`

 ```plaintext
 docker run -v "/path/to/folder/with html file":/data --rm --name yaspe yaspe ./yaspe.py -i /data/mysystems_systemperformance_24hour_1sec.html